basecamp/handbook/orgchart.md

 ### QA

 Before we ship a new feature, **Michael Berger** is our resident bug squasher.
-His job is to break things so we know what needs fixing.
-He runs rolling tests on all web and mobile versions of Basecamp for quality control.
-Few things ship without his stamp of quality approval.
+With the help of some testers at [Aspiritech](https://www.aspiritech.org), he oversees functional testing on new features, and regression tests to make sure existing features aren't adversely affected by new code.
+Using primarily a black box methodology, we highlight both functional bugs and usability concerns.
+Our goal is to make sure our products work well across all of the platforms we support, including desktop browsers, desktop apps, mobile browsers, and native iOS and Android apps.

+At the conclusion of each project, he leads and documents retrospectives with development teams to help us learn and grow from cycle to cycle.

+He’s also our resident accessibility expert.
+During new feature development he educates the team on how to design and develop with accessibility in mind.
+He handles all customer support emails relating to accessibility, and advocates for remediation of accessibility issues in existing products and features.

 ### The REWORK Podcast